-The price is 113€ and along with the skip-the-lines, you will also get a discounted entrance to more than 30 attractions of Rome, get a hop-on/hop-off bus pass and unlimited transportation in the city!
+The price is 113€ and along with the skip-the-lines advantage, you will also get a discounted entrance to more than 30 attractions in Rome, get a hop-on/hop-off bus pass and unlimited transportation in the city!
 If this sounds like a good deal, you can book your card here.

 The card must be picked up from the Opera Romana Pellegrinaggi Office (right across the street from Vatican Museums).
 When you pick it up, you can select your desired dates for your skip-the-line tickets, you cannot do it before.

 More information about all the available tourist passes in Rome and a sample calculation on how much you can save is here in this post.